The loss of mental function with age is one of the hardest parts of dog ownership. To some extent it’s unavoidable, but there’s also a lot you can do.

 - Medium chain triglycerides (Purina One Vibrant Maturity®)

 - Phosphatidylserine (Senilife®, Activait®)

 - S-adenosyl-L-methionine (Novifit® & Denosyl®)

+Read a detailed update of the nutritional treatments of CDS here.
 The next three are treatments for anxiety and sleep disturbances with very low levels of evidence.

 - Theanine (Anxitane®)